basil08/basil08.github.io/content/post/book-freakonomics.md

 ---
-title: "Freakonomics: Should you read it?
-(Book)"
+title: "Freakonomics: Should you read it?"
 tags: ['book', 'economics','psychology', 'behavior']
 categories:
 date: 2021-07-25T11:14:14+05:30